 Pacific Coast Gallery is a fine art photography gallery in Hermosa Beach California.
 Located one block from the Pacific Coast, it features the work of Matthew Welch.
 He is a Los Angeles based photographer who has resided variously in New York, London and Sweden.
 When not roaming the world taking landscape and travel photos and shooting Flows, he shoots advertising campaigns for clients like Match.com.
 He began his photographic career shooting concert photos for various indie bands and also SPIN Magazine.

 He studied photography and psychology and has degrees from Harvard and Georgetown.
-While at Georgetown, he was a teaching assistant to Dr. Dave Carter, and worked with Professor Carter to develop the curriculum for the Psychology & Photography course.
+While at Georgetown, he was a teaching assistant to Dr. Dave Carter, and worked with Professor Carter to develop the Psychology & Photography curriculum.
 This study of the psychological aspects of photography influences his work to this day.

 I used to travel with a to-do list.
 I guess I had been conditioned.
 I began my professional life working on Madison Avenue in New York, and my days were mostly ruled by my tasks.
 Pretty sad.